edent/SuperTinyIcons/CONTRIBUTING.md

    * It's OK if it has a different extension. `nameofservice.png` is fine.
 * Add the brand guidelines URl in a new file within `/images/svg/`
    * For example, create a file called `/images/reference/nameofservice.url` with the contents `https://example.com/brand-guidelines`

+## Edit Readme

+You will need to update the README.
+To do this, run:

+`python3 update_readme.py`

+This will update the average file size at the top of the file as well as regenerate the table of icons.
+It will also update the REFERENCE.md and CHECK.html files.

 ## (Optional) Create Android Version